 {317}

-the first (pp. 40, 41), as if this were the sole application I had made of the principle.
-If he had quoted the whole passage (p.
-28 of my Reply) he would have spared the reader the trouble of reasoning on what he said, and me that of noticing such an omission; for if any one has read what I there said, all that he replies is without application.
-He reasons on one of the cases I noticed, omitting the others, as if that were all I said on the matter, and as if I had confounded the world&#8212;the Gentiles&#8212;with believers, in the application of these general principles; whereas, in the lines which follow what he extracted, I had pointed out two other cases, that of professors and that of believers, in which the application of the apostle&#8217;s doctrine was quite different.
+the first (pages 40, 41), as if this were the sole application I had made of the principle.
+If he had quoted the whole passage (page 28 of my Reply) he would have spared the reader the trouble of reasoning on what he said, and me that of noticing such an omission; for if any one has read what I there said, all that he replies is without application.
+He reasons on one of the cases I noticed, omitting the others, as if that were all I said on the matter, and as if I had confounded the world -- the Gentiles -- with believers, in the application of these general principles; whereas, in the lines which follow what he extracted, I had pointed out two other cases, that of professors and that of believers, in which the application of the apostle's doctrine was quite different.

-He has omitted the first word of the passage he quotes: &#8220;first,&#8221; before the words &#8220;by the existence and by the principles,&#8221; etc.; and also that which precedes, &#8220;the word says *three things,* as to the present dispensation.&#8221; I have avoided all such remarks, and all reply to things which were not connected with the root of the question; but it was needful that I should notice this, because we have been considering this eleventh chapter of the Romans&#8212;a point which naturally preoccupies those who take an interest in this question; and I have been obliged to clear up all that has been said on the point, for that is the main subject of the reasoning of this chapter.
-I still believe that man is responsible for the privileges he enjoys; I here add to @Acts 17, @Colossians 1: 6; @1 Timothy 2: 5 - 7 (already quoted)*;* @John 1: 11 and 5.
+He has omitted the first word of the passage he quotes: "first", before the words "by the existence and by the principles", etc.; and also that which precedes, "the word says *three things*, as to the present dispensation".
+I have avoided all such remarks, and all reply to things which were not connected with the root of the question; but it was needful that I should notice this, because we have been considering this eleventh chapter of the Romans -- a point which naturally preoccupies those who take an interest in this question; and I have been obliged to clear up all that has been said on the point, for that is the main subject of the reasoning of this chapter.
+I still believe that man is responsible for the privileges he enjoys; I here add to @Acts 17, @Colossians 1: 6; @1 Timothy 2: 5 - 7 (already quoted); @John 1: 11 and 5.
 He was in the world, but the world knew Him not; the light shined in darkness, and the darkness comprehended it not.
 I add this simply to confirm this principle.

 When Mr. Olivier says that I asserted that the world, the Gentiles, will be responsible for these privileges, he is not quite correct.
 I did say that the world, the Gentiles, are placed in a new relationship towards God, and that there are privileges for which the Gentiles will be responsible, as the Jews have been for theirs.
 Those who have enjoyed these privileges will be beaten with many stripes if they have not profited from them, whilst such as possessed them not will be punished with few stripes.
 It seems to me that this is quite another thing from saying that the world and the Gentiles, being placed in a new relationship to God, will be responsible